 With billions of users, YouTube has also evolved into a search engine.
 Its own search function allows users to search for videos by keyword, video title, channel and other criteria.
 Users can also use advanced search filters to refine their results by upload date, duration and quality.
 These filters make it easier for users to receive personalized results and discover the content they are searching for.

-Rather than watching the news or digging through websites, information on social media is accessed through a few clicks.
+Rather than watching the news or digging through websites, users discover information on social media through a few clicks.
 Additionally, the content is broken down into short videos and captions, making them easier to digest.

-Each social media platform has an algorithm that determines how content is discovered.
+Each social media platform has an algorithm that determines how people discover new content.
 It detects what kind of content users interact with and provides recommendations.
 Like internet search engines, keywords impact the discoverability of content.

 Hashtags are another way content is discovered and categorized.
 Accounts that use hashtags see increases in engagement and brand awareness.

 However, there are disadvantages to using social media as a search engine.
 Getting your news on social media comes with the risk of false information.
 Unofficial news sources do not go through the fact-checking and editorial process that official news websites do.
-There is also the risk of scams, so it’s important to stay vigilant when using social media for information.
+Also, stay vigilant when using social media for information to avoid falling to a scam.

 Image search and voice search